jmineau/lair/README.md

 </div>

 `lair` is a collection of tools that I have developed/acquired for my research regarding land-air interactions.
-I spent a lot of time developing the `uataq` subpackage which provides a simple interface for reading in data from the Utah Atmospheric Trace Gas and Air Quality (UATAQ) project - the idea being that we as scientists spend too much time on data wrangling and not enough time on analysis.
-The `lair` package is designed to make it easier to work with atmospheric data, particularly data from the UATAQ project.
+The `lair` package is designed to make it easier to work with atmospheric data.

 # Installation